 - Below is a sample list of Facilities vs. Departmental responsibilities:

-NOTE: No changes to building plumbing, electrical, heating, ventilation, air conditioning, or structural systems will be made by other than qualified Facilities mechanics, without prior approval of the Facilities Office.
+NOTE: No changes to building plumbing, electrical, heating, ventilation, air conditioning, or structural systems will be made by other than qualified Facilities personnel, without prior approval of the associated Facilities Department.